Last updated January 3, 2017

 In follow-up to my article on How To Fully Fund Your PhD, we began a series on fully funded PhD programs in various disciplines.
 There are several competitive, external fellowships that fund doctoral study, but if securing full funding is your goal, we recommend applying to PhD programs that offer full funding to all admitted students.
 When a doctoral program indicates that they provide full funding to their PhD students, in most cases this means they provide each admitted student full tuition and a stipend for living expenses for the four to six year duration of the student’s doctoral studies.
 Not all universities provide full funding to their doctoral students, which is why we recommend researching the financial aid offerings of all the potential PhD programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.

-To view over 400 professional and academic fellowships, including fellowships for graduate and doctoral study and pre- and post-doctoral research, sign up to view ProFellow’s fellowships database.
+To view more than 700 professional and academic fellowships, including fellowships for doctoral study and dissertation research, sign up to search ProFellow’s fellowships database.

 Below is a list of universities that offer full funding to all of the admitted students to their PhD programs in business: